Mantle Convection on Earth

-Under the rigid layer of rock we live on, the Earth’s asthenosphere is plastic and more dense.
+Under the rigid layer of rock we live on, the Earth’s asthenosphere is like dense plastic.

-And it’s because of convection deep down beneath our feet why we have plate tectonics, volcanoes and earthquakes.
+And it’s because of convection deep down beneath our feet that we have volcanoes and earthquakes as well.

 But how does mantle convection work?
 And how is convection related to plate tectonics and moving continents?